The effect of boundary conditions on mixing of 2D Potts models at discontinuous phase transitions: Consequences of positive surface tension

 \subsection{Cluster expansion}

 We first introduce the cluster expansion framework used to prove that the FK order-disorder surface tension $\tau_{1,0}(\phi)$ as defined in Definition~\ref{def:surface-tension} is positive for all large $q$ at $p=p_c(q)$.
 We skip many of the details here as understanding them is not necessary to the equilibrium estimates we require (\S\ref{subsec:surface-tension-estimates}).
-This approach was extensively developed in \cite{DKS} for the low-temperature Ising model when $\beta \gg\beta_c$, and then extended to the critical Potts/FK model for large $q$ (at the discontinuous phase transition point).
+This approach was extensively developed in \cite{DKS} for the low-temperature Ising model when $\beta \gg\beta_c$, and then extended to the critical Potts/FK model for large $q$ (at the discontinuous phase transition point) in~\cite{MMRS91} where one can find more details on the below.
 Though these cluster expansion techniques only go through at $p=p_c$ when $q$ is sufficiently large, all of the interface estimates are expected to hold at $p_c$ whenever $\tau_{1,0}(\phi)>0$, so in particular, for \emph{every} $q>4$.

-\begin{definition} Let $D$ be a connected subgraph of $\mathbb Z^2$ and let $a,b$ be two marked boundary points on $\partial D$.
-Under boundary conditions that are wired on the clockwise segment $(a,b)$ and free on $(b,a)$, the \emph{FK order-disorder interface}, $\mathcal I$, in $D$ is the open crossing of $D$ from $a$ to $b$ that is closest to $(b,a)$.
-Said another way, $\mathcal I$ is precisely the connected set of open edges adjacent to, and bounding, the dual-component of $(b,a)$.

-Likewise, the \emph{dual FK interface} is the dual-crossing from $a$ to $b$ closest to the boundary segment $(a,b)$ and is precisely the set of dual-open edges adjacent to and bounding the primal component of $(a,b)$.
-For more general boundary conditions, there will be a compatible collection of interfaces between all boundary segments that are wired. \end{definition}